EnDylan/HexaOptimized-Server-HxOS-/README.md

 #Copyright:
  * Copyright (C) HexagonMC Networks Systems - All Rights Reserved
- * Unauthorized copying of this file, via any medium is strictly prohibited
+ * Unauthorized copying of this file, via any medium is strictly prohibited.
- * Proprietary and confidential
+   Proprietary and confidential
  * Written by Dylan Kok <dylankjy@yahoo.co.jp>, August 2016
- *